phasetrader-holdings/bakersacre/_posts/2022-08-17-super-easy-pulled-pork.md

 ![pork shoulder](/assets/images/pulledpork3.jpg)

 At this point, you have two choices: 1) you can shred the pork with a fork in all those juices; or 2) you can pull it out and shred it on a plate.
 It all depends on how messy you want it to be.
-I like it messy.
+I like to keep the sauce separate and spoon it onto the pork to taste.

 ![pork shoulder](/assets/images/pulledpork4.jpg)